-- Be present and engaged in class. - Complete assignments in the time frame assigned. - Maintain a physical binder of research material, referred to as Prep. - Read scholarly articles with comprehension by taking manual notes. - Write in one's own words and cite sources properly. - Gather data outside the classroom. - Submit a completed paper to the College Board for evaluation.
+- Be present and engaged in class - Complete assignments in the time frame assigned. - Maintain the physical Prep Journal in binder form - Read scholarly articles with comprehension by taking manual notes. - Write in one's own words and cite sources properly. - Gather data outside the classroom. - Submit a completed paper to the College Board for evaluation.